Chatr: Controversy

 Several controversies regarding Chatr received mainstream media coverage.
 The company received two accusations of breaching the Competition Act in Canada.

 Fighter brand

 Chatr has been accused of violating the Competition Act because it is a fighter brand created by Rogers.
 Some years ago Chatr's pricing policy closely reflected that of Wind Mobile.
 Mobilicity's former chairman, John Bitove, said that "[Rogers is] leveraging the other parts of their business to kill the competition […] If they succeed in killing us off there's no question they'd kill the Chatr brand off".
-Moblicity was later purchased by Rogers and incorporated into Chatr.
+Mobilicity was later purchased by Rogers and incorporated into Chatr.

 Advertising claims

 Shortly after its launch, Chatr published many advertisements claiming that their network has "fewer dropped calls than new wireless carriers."
 Following a complaint by wireless carriers Wind Mobile and Mobilicity, the Federal Competition Bureau has asked the Ontario Superior Court of Justice under the Misleading Advertising Provisions of the Competition Act to order Rogers to: